-It’s important, then, that we learn to fight against bi erasure, whether for ourselves, our loved ones, or our communities.
+It’s important, then, that we learn to fight against bi-erasure, whether for ourselves, our loved ones, or our communities.

-Whether erasure has us feeling angry, depressed, or simply confused, it’s crucial that we take time to nurture and care for ourselves.
+Whether erasure has us feeling angry, depressed, or confused, it’s crucial that we take time to care for ourselves.
 The Bisexual Resource Center recommends using both common self-care techniques like meditation and yoga, as well as techniques that allow you to take pride in and/or learn more about your identity.
 This may include watching a movie about another person’s experience with bisexuality, writing out your own experiences in a journal, or repeating mantras like “I am bisexual and proud!”

-If you’re looking to untangle complicated feelings about your sexuality or to learn long-term coping strategies for dealing with bi erasure, finding a bi-positive therapist could be a great next step.
+If you’re looking to untangle complicated feelings about your sexuality or to learn long-term coping strategies for dealing with bi-erasure, finding a bi-positive therapist could be a great next step.
 If you think you’ve found a good therapist but aren’t sure whether they’re bi-positive, it’s more than acceptable to ask them directly about their experience and training on the subject.
-For more advice on questions you can ask your therapist or general medical provider to determine whether they’re bi-positive, feel free to email us at email@example.com and we’ll give you some tips.
+For more advice or questions you can ask your therapist or general medical provider to determine whether they’re bi-positive, feel free to email us at email@example.com and we’ll give you some tips.

 Everyone deserves to have their identity acknowledged, including you.
 What helps you feel more secure in your own skin?
 Let us know—we’re excited to start chatting with you!